4. Application Exercise – Tax Calculation

 // family quotient

-// is added to the end of the limits array to stop the following loop
+// is set at the end of the limit table to stop the following loop

 $i = 0;